University of Missouri

-She has also investigated trust and commitment in financial planner/client relationships.
+She has also investigated trust and commitment to financial planner/client relationships.
 Five times she has won outstanding research awards.
 She is a past board member of the American Council on Consumer Interests and the Association of Financial Counseling and Planning Education.
 She has served on the Certified Financial Planner™ exam review team and the Certified Financial Planner™ Board of Standards education task force.
 She was an invited participant to the National Symposium on Financial Education Research sponsored by the U.S. Department of the Treasury.

 Ph.D. in Family Resource Management, Iowa State University, 1988

 B.S. in Economics (Comprehensive), Southwest Missouri State University, 1977